kintama48/linkedin-scrapper/README.md

-# LinkedIn Search/Email Scraper
+# LinkedIn Event Registration Automation

-This scraper uses Selenium and BeautifulSoup (BS4) to visit a LinkedIn search page and scrape the emails of the profiles that appear in the search results.
-It is capable of capturing the emails of the profiles displayed in the search results and compiling the user data, including emails, into a single file.
+This scraper uses Selenium and BeautifulSoup (BS4) to visit a LinkedIn search page, scrape event links, and data, and then visit those events to attend or register for them.
+It is capable of navigating through multiple pages of search results, capturing event links, and compiling the event data into an Excel file.
+Additionally, it supports Two-Factor Authentication (2FA).

 ## Disclaimer